Hi everyone. Hope you are all surviving the

 sitting there!
 What a pack!

-100 km of a wide open trailer AND not one person behind flashed their lights,
+100 km of a wide open trailer AND not one person behind flashed their

 honked their horns